 The premise on which this [exhibit] is based draws no distinction between the so-called fine arts and the applied arts or artifacts.
 Even the terms art and design, artist and designer are used interchangeably.
 Unlike the practitioners of l’art pour l’art, I believe what determines the status of art is not genre but quality.
 Thus, a beautifully designed advertisement, poster, or piece of printed ephemera, assuming that it is both utilitarian and aesthetically satisfying, is as much a part of the genus art as is a painting or sculpture.
 In fact, as I see it, if a printed piece focuses only on the aesthetic, ignoring the practical, it does not qualify as art.
 The [exhibit] is my attempt to define, as best I can, aesthetics and the aesthetic experience as they affect the designer, the student, the marketer, and the researcher and to help designers articulate some of their problems.

+In his 1996 book, Lascaux to Brooklyn, Rand argued that there is no essential difference between the fine arts, the applied arts, and artifacts and that what determines the status of art is not genre but quality.
+He wrote:

+…a beautifully designed advertisement, poster, or piece of printed ephemera, assuming that it is both utilitatrian and aesthetically satisfying, is as much a part of the genus art as is a painting or sculpture.

+Rand then went on to demonstrate how the same aesthetic principles that guide the creation of the fine arts affect the designer, the student, the marketer, and the researcher.
+He reinforced his idea that aesthetic principles are universal by comparing the ancient cave paintings of Lascaux to other works of art and design.

+I’m presuming that we’ll have an image of the cave of Lascaux and this text will be next to it.

-The cave of Lascaux was discovered in September 1940 by four boys roaming through the woods near Montignac in the Dordogne (France).
+The cave of Lascaux was discovered in September 1940 by four boys roaming through the woods near Montignac in the Dordogne inFrance.
 Among the many drawings of ibex, oxen, bison, and antelope is the sophisticated drawing of a wild horse, sometimes referred to as the Chinese horse because it seems to have been transplanted from an old Chinese print.
 Leroi-Gourhan's chronology for paleolithic art places the images in the ancient Magdalenian period, circa 15,000 b.c.

+The Paleolithic paintings in the cave of Lascaux were discovered in 1940 by four boys roaming through the woods in the Dordogne region of France.
+Dating to about 15,000 BC, the paintings depict ibex, oxen, bison, and antelope, but the most celebrated of the images is that of a wild horse, sometimes referred to as the Chinese horse, because it seems to have been translated from an old Chinese print.

-The great lesson of the cave paintings of Lascaux is that art is an intuitive, autonomous, and timeless activity and works independently of the development of society.
+In From Lascaux to Brooklyn, Rand wrote: “The great lesson of the cave paintings of Lascaux is that art is an intuitive, autonomous, and timeless activity and works independently of the development of society.”
+He also used the cave paintings to demonstrate his idea that art is an intuitive, autonomous, and timeless activity and to link principles of aesthetics to practice of design.

 Q.